alexiszamanidis/zsh-git-fzf/README.md

 # zsh-git-fzf

-A ZSH plugin that wraps some git worktree operations for simplicity and productivity.
-Also, it combines the FZF tool to make the git worktree operations more convenient.
+A ZSH plugin that wraps git operations for simplicity and productivity.
+Also, it **contains completions** and **combines the FZF** tool to make the operations more convenient.

 **You can find my plugin listed among other useful plugin in the [awesome-zsh-plugins](https://github.com/unixorn/awesome-zsh-plugins) repository!**

-## Benefits
+### Benefits

+-   Simplicity and Productivity
+-   Plugin completions.
+After typing `git-fzf ` or `gfzf `, press `TAB` to view the completions
+-   Search and suggestions
+-   git worktree
--   Simpler API for git worktrees
+    -   Simpler API
     -   No need to `cd` around.
 After you have created a git worktree you will be moved into it
     -   Easy setup for your project after you create an installation script named `install` in the root folder of the repository
     -   You will never stash your changes again
--   Plugin completions.
-After typing `git-fzf ` or `gfzf `, press `TAB` to view the completions

 ## Dependencies